hyperledger/fabric-test/tools/PTE/CITest/README.md

 - create a test directory, namely `myTest`, under `PTE/CITest`, see diagram above
 - create a chaincode directory, namely `myCC`, under `PTE/CITest/myTest`
 - create a test directory, namely MyCase, under `PTE/CITest/myTest/myCC`
+- create `preconfig` directory containing channels and chaincode PTE input files if the default will not be used
-- create PTE manager, run cases, and user inputs under `PTE/CITest/myTest/myCC/MyCase` based on his test scenarios
+- create PTE manager, run cases, and user inputs under `PTE/CITest/myTest/myCC` based on his test scenarios
 - go to `PTE/CITest/scripts`
 - execute command `./test_driver.sh -t myTest`

 It will be easier if copy and change an available test case.

 ---